-Fixed assets have been valued at acquisition cost restated as detailed in Note 1, less related accumulated depreciation.
+Fixed assets have been valued at acquisition cost remeasured as detailed in Note 1, less related accumulated depreciation.
 Depreciation rates, representative of the useful life assigned, applicable to each class of asset, are disclosed in Exhibit A. For those assets whose construction requires an extended period of time, financial costs corresponding to third parties' financing have been capitalized during the assets' construction period.

-Oil and gas producing activities
+Table of Contents Oil and gas producing activities